All Episodes

 It's not in existence, nor do I think it'll match the specific skills that people that work in the oil industry and energy sector have accumulated over decades and decades.

-So we're in for some serious, serious economic hardship in this country for for people that deserve better.
+So we're in for some serious, serious economic hardship in this country for people that deserve better.

-I could see that.
+I can see that.

 Why don't we sell those, Linda?

-Anyway, last word, sir.
+Anyway, last word, sir, Bruce.

-Um, yeah, well, I mean, I'm I own a small business, and I I was fortunate to get some uh some grant money, some smaller dollar months, but I still received a ten ninety nine grant or excuse me, a ten ninety nine uh form at the end of the year, and I have to pay taxes on the grant money I received.
+Yeah, well, I mean, I own a small business, and I was fortunate to get some grant money, some smaller dollar months, but I still received a 1099 grant, or excuse me, a 1099 form at the end of the year, and I have to pay taxes on the grant money I receive.

 But my understanding was those were loans that would convert to grants.

-The one I think you're describing, you got if it was, I guess PP, what is it, PPP money, whatever it is.
+The one I think you're describing, you got if it was, I guess, PP, what is it, PPP money, whatever it is.

 So you might want to look into that.